matinmonshizadeh/matinmonshizadeh/README.md

 # Hey!!
 Great to see you here!👋

-* 📖
+* 📖 Computer Engineering Student at Shiraz University.

-* 🧑🏻‍💻
+* 🧑🏻‍💻 My favorite programming languages are python and java.

-* 💡
+* 💡 I like to try different technologies in computer science.

 * 💻 Currently learning [Vue](https://vuejs.org/).

-When I am not coding, you'll find me lifting weights in the gym or at my desk sketching stuff.
+When I am not coding, you'll find me lifting weights in the gym.
 Find out more about me & feel free to connect with me here:

 <p align="center">
 	<a href="https://www.linkedin.com/in/matin-monshizadeh-b120b9220/">